Steven-N-Hart/dicom_wsi/docs/isyntax.rst

 If you get `ModuleNotFoundError: No module named 'pixelengine'` then you do not have this installed properly.
 Ask Phillips tech support for help.

+> Note you need to ensure that you have the Phillips SDK installed and available.
+It is not possible for this toolkit

 Once you have the Phillips SDK installed, you can run the conversion script.